 Mohegan Fire Company had a modest beginning.
 Early meetings were held at the Mohegan Congregational Church.
 Since there was no town funding available for the first five years, the sole apparatus consisted of a 1931 Chevrolet pickup truck donated by a member.
 It was housed in a privately owned garage behind gas station.

-The founders instilled both dedication and perseverance, and the company steadily grew in membership and other resources.
-A 1921 open cab Maxim was the first real engine.
-The members undertook first to expand the apparatus quarters and then, on land provided by a member, erected their first true fire station and later added a meeting hall.
-This station was demolished to make way for the highway in the early 1960’s.
-Ambulance service was stated in 1952 with a used Packard acquired from the U.S. Navy.
-The first new piece of apparatus was a 1953 Ford/Maxim engine that delivered water at the rate of 500 gallons per minute.
+Homer Fraser succeeded as second Chief of the fire company where he served for 25 years.
+The founding members of the fire company instilled both dedication and perseverance which allowed for the company to continuously grow in membership resources.
+A 1921 open cab Maxim was the first real engine of the new fire company.
+Members undertook expanding the apparatus quarters and then on land provided by a member, erected the first true fire station and later added a meeting hall.
+Ambulance service was started in 1952 with a used Packard from the US Navy.